luigifreda/pyslam/docs/semantics.md

 <!-- /TOC -->

-## Aim

-Include a module to perform semantic mapping within pySLAM.
-This module will serve in prototyping, benchmarking and evaluation of semantic mapping methods.
+The `semantics` module in pySLAM enables **semantic mapping** capabilities.
+It is designed to support rapid prototyping, benchmarking, and evaluation of semantic mapping methods within the SLAM pipeline.

 ## Quick test

-Run the `main_slam.py` example to run Segformer trained on Cityscapes.
+Run the `main_slam.py` example to run Segformer (trained on Cityscapes) on the default KITTI video.

-For testing the open-vocabulary feature: change the semantic mapping config in the `semantic_mapping_configs.py` file to:
+For testing the **open-vocabulary feature**: change the semantic mapping config in the `semantic_mapping_configs.py` file to:
 Then change your query word in `semantic_segmentation_clip.py` to your desire.

 ## Implemented features